-However, you might need a more advanced delivery option—say to route mail for Microsoft® Exchange users.
-To do this, you first add a route for each on-premise server.
-You can then create routing settings that use these routes for given domains or users.
+However, you might need to set up other delivery options.
+For example, you might want to route mail for Microsoft Exchange users.
+To do this, first add a route for each on-premise server, then create routing settings that use these routes for given domains or users.

 Add a mail route for a domain

-From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.
+From the Admin console Home page, go to AppsGoogle WorkspaceGmailHosts.

 - Click Add Route.

-Specify any email servers for the route.
+- Specify any email servers for the route.

-If you select Multiple hosts, you can specify multiple primary and secondary hosts for load balancing and failover purposes.
-Click Add to include additional hosts, and then enter each host's host name, port number and the load percentage.
-The load percentage must add up to 100% in each category—primary and secondary.
+To add more hosts, click Add, then enter each host's host name, port number, and load percentage.
+The load percentage must add up to 100% in each category (primary and secondary).
 For example, if you have two primary hosts, enter 50 for each.

 Perform MX lookup on host—Deliver to MX hosts associated with the specified domain name.